top of page

 Proprietary or alternative type treatment gravity systems may flow normally but without power will not treat the wastewater properly.
 Partially treated and untreated sewage will eventually flow to the dispersal system.
 How quickly depends on the type and size system you have.
 Some “gravity” technologies use a pump to move effluent to the next stage, then outflow.
 These can potentially not flow to the dispersal area and possibly back up into the source.
 In all events conserve water use.
 Know your system and what storage capacity you have.

+Should I turn my system off while on vacation?
 Do not turn proprietary systems off unless directed by the manufacturer or an authorized service representative.
 This can be devastating to a system.
+Consult the owners manual or contact us to see if there are energy saving settings that can be employed.

+Should I dump my RV waste in my septic system?
+Do not dump RV holding tank waste into your septic tank.
+This can produce a large surge of sewage to the system and will force untreated effluent out of the septic tank into the distribution component.
 Also, most RV owners use some type of odor control chemicals.
 These are usually blue liquids or tablets.
 These odor control chemicals are disinfectants to kill the odor causing anaerobic bacteria in the waste.
 When the disinfected waste is dumped into the septic tank it kills the bacteria in the septic tank system.

 What you can do to reduce your water use